khugo/TSpy/README.md

 ## Why? ##

 I wanted to prove that it is realistically possible for a public server to be modified in such a way that it is not safe for its users and that we shouldn't blindly trust these server providers.

+## Project structure ##

+All the code related to the interaction with the TeamSpeak server executable is contained in the Python GDB script `tspy_gdb.py`.
+Everything else is related to either running the server or to the web interface.